Achiengy/QuizBoard/README.md

 ## Description
-<p>This is  a website that students use to be able to conduct online tests and be able to view their results at once.</p>
+<p>This is my third website as a student at Moringa School.It asses my knowledge in fundamentals of Javascript.It is a website that students use to be able to conduct online tests and be able to view their results at once.</p>

 ### Requirements